vwd-33/VWD/src/pages/distro/index.md

       PERMAFROST (ger) - "Porcus Christus" 12" LP: $18.00

-      SEIGNEUR VOLAND (Fra) - "Consumatum Est" 12" LP: $26.00
+      SEIGNEUR VOLAND (fra) - "Consumatum Est" 12" LP: $26.00

       SELBSTMORD (pol) - "Dawn of a New Era" 12" LP: $20.00

-      SONS OF SATAN (Swe) - "In Times of Fire" 12" LP: $26.00
+      SONS OF SATAN (swe) - "In Times of Fire" 12" LP: $26.00

-      SPEAR OF LONGINUS (Aus) - "Nothing is forever, and, forever is nothing" 12" LP: $20.00
+      SPEAR OF LONGINUS (aus) - "Nothing is forever, and, forever is nothing" 12" LP: $20.00

       SVETOVID (US) - "Nature's Fury" 12" LP: $20.00